 - Relieve your pain – Many people believe that the root canal procedure causes pain.
 But it is the pain of the infection that people remember and removing your infection eliminates the pain.

 - Preserve your tooth – Preserving the tooth helps your jaw and teeth maintain their proper position and prevents changes in your bite or the way your jaw functions.

 - Eliminate the risk of further infection – Without treatment, the infection can spread into the gums, travel to surrounding teeth, and cause other oral health problems.
 Root canal treatment eliminates the infected material before it further damages your oral health.

-Please Call Us to Arrange an Appointment
+Please Call Us to Arrange an Appointment in the 19014 Area

 If you are in pain, please call our office right away at (610) 494-0404, and we will see you as soon as possible to provide the relief you need.